 4) Gripsholm Castle

-In all seriousness there are some beautiful examples and artefacts including the Swedish National Portrait collection that’s well worth a peep at.
+In all seriousness, there are some beautiful examples and artefacts including the Swedish National Portrait collection that’s well worth a peep at.
+It really is one of the best castles in Sweden.

 5) The Royal Palace

-*Remember, I did said the Swedish royal family had more than one palace? 😉
+Remember, I did say the Swedish royal family had more than one palace? 😉

 6) Malmö Castle